Electromagnetic response of cuprate superconductors with coexisting electronic nematicity: Introduction

 The organization of the paper is as follows.
-In Sec. \ref{general-framework}, the response kernel with broken rotation symmetry is derived based on the linear response approach for a purely transverse vector potential.
-In Sec. \ref{meissner-effect}, the quantitative characteristics of the electromagnetic response of cuprate superconductors with coexisting electronic nematicity are discussed based on the specular reflection model, where the results show that in a striking contrast to the case of the nematic-order state strength dependence of the superfluid density, the magnetic-field penetration-depth exhibits a remarkably reverse dome-like shape of the nematic-order state strength dependence, i.e., the magnetic-field penetration-depth decreases with the increase of the strength of the electronic nematicity in the lower strength region, and achieves its minimum at around the critical strength, then increases with the increase of the strength at the higher strength region.
+In Sec. \ref{general-framework}, the response kernel with broken rotation symmetry is derived based on the linear response approach for a purely transverse vector potential, and then this response kernel is employed to discuss the rotation symmetry-breaking of the Meissner effect of cuprate superconductors with coexisting electronic nematicity in the long wavelength limit in Sec. \ref{meissner-effect}, where the local magnetic-field profiles along the $\hat{a}$- and $\hat{b}$-axes are derived based on the specular reflection model, and results show that the distance dependence of the local magnetic-field profile follows an exponential law as was expected for the local electrodynamic response.
 Finally, a summary is given in Sec. \ref{conclusions}.
 In the Appendix, we presents the derivation of the electron propagator by taking into account the vertex correction.